 Stool that is backed up (impacted) in the intestine can cause belly (abdominal) pain.
 It can also cause a loss of appetite.
 Some children may get bladder infections.

 Children with encopresis often feel upset by the accidents they have when they soil their clothes.
 In most cases, they can’t control this stool leakage.
 This can affect how they feel about themselves, or their self-esteem.
 It can also affect how they deal with other people.
 Children are often ashamed or embarrassed by this problem.
-They may avoid going to school, playing with friends, or spending the night away from home.
+They may stay away from going to school, playing with friends, or spending the night away from home.

 As a parent, you may feel guilt, shame, and anger.
 You may be disgusted by the problem.
 It’s important to be patient with your child.
 Don’t blame, get angry at, or punish your child for having an accident.
 Give your child love and support.